projectivetech/dont-stall-my-process/README.md

 The `close_stdio` flag causes the subprocess to close `$stdout` and `$stderr` after the fork.
 Defaults to `true`.

 The `subprocess_name` string is the name of the subprocess.
-When set, the string is interpolated using the class name.
 Defaults to `nil` which means the subprocess is not renamed at all, but instead keeps the name of the parent process.

 The `after_fork` method of the configuration object may be used to register a `Proc` that is called right when the subprocess has been spawned.
 This is useful for overwriting signal traps, or closing file descriptors